madewithkoji/koji-docs/docs/01_general/welcome.md

     config[scope][key] = value;
 });
 ```
-For more info on how to use koji-tools, checkout the koji-tools github [docs](https://github.com/madewithkoji/koji-tools/blob/master/README.md)
+For more info on how to use koji-tools, check out the [koji-tools github docs](https://github.com/madewithkoji/koji-tools/blob/master/README.md)